National Criterium Calendar (NCC) Requirements & Procedures

 - The National Criterium Calendar and the USA Cycling logo must be included on all collateral materials used to promote the event.
 All USA Cycling guidelines and standards must be adhered to.

-- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corners), fence signage (USAC-supplied banners on or very near the start/finish line), and awards backdrop for all NCC events.
+- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corners), fence signage (USAC-supplied banners on or very near the start/finish line), and awards backdrop for all NCC events (or a large logo on the podium blocks).

 - The USA Cycling NCC logo must be included on all National Criterium Calendar event web pages and must include a link to USA Cycling’s website: www.usacycling.org.